Sabudana Upma Recipe (Javvarisi Upma)

 Sabudana is called javvarisi in South Indian languages.
 It is called sago pearls or tapioca pearls in English.
 Use medium-sized sabudana to make this sabudana upma recipe.

-Ghee – I like making this recipe using ghee as it gives it a very nice taste.
+Ghee – I like making this recipe with ghee because it gives it a very nice flavor.
 However, feel free to use oil if you want to make it vegan.

 Fresh Ingredients – You will need curry leaves, onion, green chilies, ginger, grated coconut, cilantro (fresh coriander leaves), and lime juice.